 Criminal, Credit, and Eviction history

 After this, you have a lot of information that could make or break this potential lease.
 A lot of red flags could pop up here.
-If the address on the credit rating doesn’t match their current address they gave you, though, don’t worry yet—people move around, and the agencies sometimes lag behind.
-Just due your due diligence and verify that everybody is being truthful.
+If the address on the credit rating doesn’t match the current address they gave you, though, don’t worry yet—people move around, and the agencies sometimes lag behind.
+Just do your due diligence and verify that everybody is being truthful.

 The other red flags, though, are serious, whether they’re evictions, convictions, or just bad credit.
 Note well: if you are denying a housing application because of a credit score, you are legally obligated by the Federal Trade Commission to tell the applicant that their application was denied because of their credit.
 You must tell them their credit score and contact details of the agency that ran the report.
 You must also tell the applicant that it was not that credit agency that denied their application, and inform them that they are entitled to a free report from that agency if they ask within 60 days.
 For other denials, though, you don’t have to go through these hoops.